-The lecturers will provide you with research proposals by honours students from previous years.
-In addition, complete research essays will be circulated among the students by email.
+The lecturer will upload research proposals from honours students from previous years to RUConnected.
+In addition, the lecturer will upload some research essays from students from previous years.
 These will allow you to familiarise yourself with different research areas/topics, theories, literature, methods and data analysis.